 Additionally, it can help you locate schools and arches of fish that may not be directly below your boat, letting you know whether or not you should cast off one side or the other when fishing.

 GPS Mapping Technology

-However, there are still a wide range of affordable and extremely versatile fish finders under 500 that do include built in GPS technologies and preloaded chart features.
+However, there is still a wide range of affordable and extremely versatile fish finders under 500 that do include built-in GPS technologies and preloaded chart features.

 Some fish finders for your main vessel include mounts that are easy to detach the finder from.
 This gives you the ability to locate a spot while on your main boat, then switch to a smaller boat for locating more dense areas to fish from.

 Displays are normally found in 5-7 inch diagonal sizes.
-They can be backlit, many are made for displaying high definition images, and some are specifically made to be easily viewed in the bright sunlight.
+They can be backlit, many are made for displaying high-definition images, and some are specifically made to be easily viewed in bright sunlight.

 Frequently Asked Questions on Fish Finders